wncc/TSS-2021/Python & its Applications/Week-3/README.md

 # Welcome to Week-3 of Learner's Space

-This week we are going to learn to use Pygame, a collection of fun, powerful Python modules that manage graphics, animation, and even sound, making it easier for you to build sophis- ticated games.
-With Pygame handling tasks like drawing images to the screen, you can skip much of the tedious, difficult coding and focus on the higher-level logic of game dynamics.
+This week we are going to learn to use Pygame, a collection of fun, powerful Python modules that manage graphics, animation, and even sound, making it easier for you to build sophisticated games.
+With Pygame, handling tasks like drawing images on the screen, you can skip much of the tedious, difficult coding and focus on the higher-level logic of game dynamics.

 Making games is an ideal way to have fun while learning a language.
 It’s deeply satisfying to watch others play a game you wrote, and writing a simple game will help you understand how professional games are written.